 Sipahi received his BS from Technical University of Istanbul in 2000, and MS and PhD degrees respectively in 2002 and 2005 from University of Connecticut, all in mechanical engineering.
 Awarded with a Chateuabriand scholarship by the French government, he has been a postdoctoral fellow at Universite de Technologie de Compiegne, HeuDiaSyC Labs (CNRS) in France.
 He joined the Department of Mechanical and Industrial Engineering at Northeastern University in August 2006.

 Sipahi is the recipient of the 2015 ASME Dynamic Systems and Control Division Outstanding Young Investigator Award, a 2011 DARPA Young Faculty Award, 2011 College of Engineering Martin W. Essigmann Outstanding Teaching Award, and 2014 College of Engineering Faculty Fellow Award.
 He has also been actively involved in ASME Dynamic Systems and Control (DSC) Division, taking editorial duties in division newsletter and recently in division-led ASME DSC Magazine.
-His scholarly activities include publication of 49 journal articles and 83 peer-reviewed conference papers, as well as 9 chapters and additional 28 conference presentations including invited session talks.
+His scholarly activities include publication of 53 journal articles and 87 peer-reviewed conference papers, as well as 10 book chapters and additional 28 conference presentations including invited session talks.
 His research has been funded primarily by US National Science Foundation and DARPA.
-He (co-)edited four book volumes with Springer each with around 400 pages (2009, 2012, 2013, 2017 (forthcoming)), which received over 100,000 chapter downloads to date.
-His Google Scholar h index is 26.
+He (co-)edited four book volumes with Springer each with a collection of invited chapters totalling around 400 pages (2009, 2012, 2013, 2017 (forthcoming)), which received over 100,000 chapter downloads to date.
+His Google Scholar h index is 27.